Modern Slavery Statement

 Star Refrigeration Ltd Modern Slavery & Human Trafficking Statement

-This statement sets out the approach taken by Star Refrigeration to understand the potential modern slavery risks related to our business, and the actions undertaken to mitigate these risks during the company’s financial year 2018.
+This statement sets out the approach taken by Star Refrigeration to understand the potential modern slavery risks related to our business, and the actions undertaken to mitigate these risks.

 Star Refrigeration are the largest independent industrial refrigeration and heating engineering contractor in the UK.
 Renowned for innovation, the company constantly push forward the boundaries of environmentally focused refrigeration and heating and have an unrivalled track record of award winning products and services.
 We are based in the UK and operate in the UK and internationally.
 Our supply chains largely consist of UK suppliers of equipment, components and specialist engineering goods and services used in our products and services.